railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

    :scale: 75
    :align: center

-   *Partner Record history*
+   *Partner Record History*

-Each record in a Open ERP database carries a note of its history.
+Each record in an OpenERP database carries a note of its history.
 You can find out who it was created by and when that occurred, and who last modified it and when that occurred.
 Click the :guilabel:`View Log` link at the right of any form in the web client to display a dialog box showing this information, as shown in the